conservationtechlab/camml/README.md

 # camml
 A package of ML components for CTL field camera systems.

+The package is a high-level library for doing image classification and object detection on edge camera devices particularly targeted towards dependent systems developed and used by the Conservation Technology Lab and its partners.

+At this stage, there are two facets of this repository: 1) the actual camml package whose releases are served at PyPI and 2) a training pipeline to create custom object detector models for use with the camml package that is only accessible through the repo itself.
+At this moment, almost all the remainder of this README (beyond the next subsection) is concerned with the training facet.

-## Dependencies
+## Dependencies of the package

-Depends on Google's pycoral package.
-Instructions for installing this
+The camml package installs most of its dependencies automatically except that it also depends on Google's pycoral package which is not served by PyPI.
+Instructions for installing this are at:
-at:

 https://coral.ai/docs/accelerator/get-started/#pycoral-on-linux